Dominic Raab appointed as David Davis' successor as Brexit Secretary

 The new Brexit Secretary has been confirmed as Dominic Raab.

-The 44-year-old's appointment comes less than 12 hours after former secretary of state for exiting the European Union, David Davis, quit over the Government's Brexit plan which he said he could not back as he does not believe in it.
+The 44-year-old's appointment comes less than 12 hours after former secretary of state for exiting the European Union, David Davis, quit over the Government's Brexit plan which he said he could not back as he does not believe in it and does not think it will deliver the "proper Brexit" people voted for in the EU referendum.

 ITV News Political Correspondent Carl Dinnen reports that although former housing minister Mr Raab is a Brexiteer, many others are "unhappy" with the appointment.